rustyeddy/rustyeddy.com/content/software/kanban.md

 ---
-title: Organinizing Software Projects with Kanban
+title: Organizing Software Projects with Kanban
 description: >
-  Kanban boards represent tasks with cards where every card lives in a column representing planned work, work in progress and complete.
+  Tracking tasks does not have to be Rocket Science, and it should not be.
 Absurdly simple, profoundly liberating and insane to ignore!
-Guide us oh Kanban.
+We are going to look into Kanban.
 weight: 20
 ---

-Expect the task list to be ever evolving.
-During the discovery session and defining the MVP, you will begin to identify an initial set of tasks.
-As the project precedes, additional tasks will be realized.

-Whenever and however a new task is identified, that task will be placed on the kanban board in the to do list section.
+Kanban is fantastically simple, we'll create a board with 3 columns, Todo, Work In Progress and Complete.

+Each column is populated with a single card for every task that must be done.
+The cards are prioritised and move through the system as the work progresses.

+## Good Kanban Reference

+> TODO add a good reference video to how Kanban works

+The important things I take-a-way from the idea of Kanban is if:

+- the tasks have been written in a 1-2 day granularity
+- the _board_ is being updated regulary

+Then _everybody_ will know exactly what progress has been made since last reference.

+### Task Lists Evolve

+We must embrace this fact.
+The tasks we began thinking about during the _Customer Disovery_ session while defining the _MVP_ was probably pretty accurate, but almost certainly _incomplete_.

+> You can not know what you do not yet know

+This is the most difficult rub in developing software in a novel way:

+The reality is that unforeseen issues will pop up that must be added to our _Todo_ list at any given time.
+We'll also find that many of our original tasks were very high level and will necessarily be broken down into compartmental tasks.

+### Assigning Todo Items

-The item is ordered in the to do list according to its priority amongst the other tasks on the to do list.
+As a person or resource becomes available, it is matched up with the next task in the to do list according to the needs of the to task and the skill of the person available.

+The task or the kanban card is then assigned to that particular person and moved into the Work In Progress (WIP) list.

+### Contstrainst on the WIP

+A _prioritized Todo list_ and a _WIP_ that allows only a single (or two) item(s) per person will help ensure the progress of the project is visible to everybody that cares to look.

+As items move from _Todo_ to _WIP_ to _Complete_ the

 ## Stacking Small Victories